UrbanApps/UAModalPanel/README.md

 }
 ````

-UAModalPanel knows how to close itself, but if you want more control, read on.
+UAModalPanel knows how to close itself, but if you want more control or action button handling, read on.

 **Optional Event Handling**